 Scientists continue to learn more about the gut-brain connection, including how the vagus nerve—which connects the brain and gut—is involved in memory.

 Think about the best thing you’ve ever eaten: you likely can recall with vivid details the location of this meal, who you were with, and even certain smells from that time.
 Ancient humans needed this form of communication system to reliably ensure their food supply and survival.

 By becoming more aware of this GPS communication between your brain and gut, you can control your emotional distress and your GI symptoms.
-Strategies such as mindfulness meditation can help you to tune in to your gut feelings and focus on more positive emotions.
+Relaxation strategies such as mindfulness meditation can help you to tune in to your gut feelings and focus on more positive emotions.

 Imagine listening to your GPS when you’re feeling badly or experiencing uncomfortable emotions.
-By noticing (instead of ignoring) discomfort and embracing it with awareness, you’ll reduce those ancient human feelings that are causing your gut to go awry.
+By noticing (instead of ignoring) discomfort and embracing it with focused awareness while relaxing, you’ll reduce those ancient human feelings that are causing your gut to go awry.

 That very GPS that was once protective for our ancestors in dangerous situations, can indeed protect you today, too.
-You can learn to steer it and input your destination into awareness.
+You have the power to take control and learn to steer it and input your destination into awareness.